Handcuffs off FreedomRose wanted a life filled with peace, connections, and meaning, but she did not know how to tap into her personal power.

-Upon reflection, she did not feel like she got what she wanted out of her life.
+She did not feel she got what she wanted out of her life.

-She felt disconnected from her family, friends, and workmates.
+Rose felt disconnected from her family, friends, and workmates.
 She was afraid to share her opinion or questions with them.
-Rose felt she had to please those around her to feel worthy.
+Rose thought she had to please those around her to feel worthy.

 As a result of this thinking, Rose often found herself in situations that made her deeply unhappy.
-She said yes when she wanted to say no. She silenced her feelings when others made demands of her and quickly tried to do what they asked.
+She said yes when she wanted to say no, and she silenced her feelings when others made demands of her and quickly tried to do what they asked.

-She had a dysfunctional relationship with her mother-in-law.
-She picked fights with her husband.
-She hated her boss and her job.
+Rose had a dysfunctional relationship with her mother-in-law, picked fights with her husband, hated her boss and her job, and felt stuck.
 Her life had no peace, fulfilling connections, or meaning.
 She was miserable and felt stuck.
-She lost her power and did not know how to regain it.
+She had lost her power and did not know how to regain it.

 Finally, Rose went to see a therapist.